 We’re part of the global movement to ensure coffee is grown and traded in ways that support farmers, communities and their land.
 We believe that by sustainably sourcing coffee we support the growth of a market that rewards farmers for adopting sound environmental and social practices.
 To this end, we are committed to sustainably sourcing 100% of our coffee by 2020.

-Sourcing coffee certified to international sustainability standards such as UTZ, Fair Trade and Rainforest Alliance is key to our strategy.
+Sourcing coffee certified to international sustainability standards such as Rainforest Alliance, UTZ, and Fair Trade is key to our strategy.
 In parallel with our certification work, we’ve also launched the McCafé Sustainability Improvement Platform (SIP) in partnership with Conservation International.
-These two approaches are complementary efforts, and we will continue to support both certification and direct engagement with farmers as methods to achieve positive impacts.
+These two approaches are complementary efforts, and we will continue to support both certification and direct collaboration with farmers as methods to achieve positive impacts.

-In 2017, 54% of our coffee was sourced sustainably through Rainforest Alliance, UTZ, Fair Trade International and Fair Trade USA certification, as well as McCafé SIP-approved programs.
+In 2018, 57% of our coffee was sourced sustainably through Rainforest Alliance, UTZ, Fair Trade International and Fair Trade USA certifications, as well as McCafé SIP-approved programs.